mike99mac/minimy-mike99mac/gcode/README.md

 - Cut the other three pieces to size.
 - Glue the 4 moldings onto the carcass and clamp.
 The long molding will be glued to the top sliding panel.
 - Allow to dry.
-- Drill holes and screw two screws through the top sliding panel molding into the back sliding panel.
-This will ensure the boombox stays together when being transported by handle
+- Drill holes and screw 2 1-1/2" stainelss steel screws through the top sliding panel molding into the back sliding panel.
+This will ensure the boombox stays together when being carried.

 **TODO** Get a picture of this

 ### Finish sliding panels
 Ideally, the sliding panels will fit and slide perfectly.
 - Screw in the handle, centered on the top panel.
-The location of the screws should be midway between the slots, so the handle is not too tight, nor does it open up too far when the boombox is being carried.
+The location of the screws should be midway between the slots on the metal insert, so the handle is not too tight, nor does it open up too far when the boombox is being carried.
-- Use a piece of candle to wax the channels the panels slide in, and the ends of the panels.
+- Use a piece of candle to wax the channels that the panels slide in, and the ends of the panels.

 ## Install components
 To install all components, perform the following tasks: